-Let's keep reading about the grace of God on the Macedonian churches: 8:3-5 For I testify that they gave as much as they were able, and even beyond their ability.
+Let's keep reading about the grace of God on the Macedonian churches: 8:3-5 - For I testify that they gave as much as they were able, and even beyond their ability.
 Entirely on their own, 4 they urgently pleaded with us for the privilege of sharing in this ministry to the Lord's people.
 5 And they exceeded our expectations: They gave themselves first of all to the Lord, and then by the will of God also to us.

 People are asking and receiving a lot here that's not money.
-Who give who what?
-First, in v1, God gave grace to the Macedonian churches.
-As a result, v2, the Macedonians have a wealth of generosity.
-From this, in v3, the Macedonian churches gave generously to the collection.
+Who gives to who, what do they give?
+First, v1, God gave grace to the Macedonian churches.
+So, v2, the Macedonians have a wealth of generosity.
+From this (v3), the Macedonian churches gave generously to the collection.